-The Vikings called the Isle of Skye ‘sky-a’ meaning ‘cloud island’ in old Norse, a reference to the often mist-shrouded Cuillin Hills and the unique weather system they generate.
+The Vikings called the Isle of Skye ‘sky-a’ meaning ‘cloud island’ in old Norse, a reference to the often mist-shrouded Cuillin Hills and the unique weather systems they generate.
 This beautiful island is home to some of Scotland’s wildest places, some only accessible by boat.

-The trip fee of £695 covers the cost of the boat, crew, all equipment and training you’ll need onboard, as well as food, fuel and gas for the week.
-Not included is your travel to and from the start/end points of the voyage and any expenses ashore, although these tend to very limited out in the wilds!
+The trip fee covers the cost of the boat, crew, all equipment and training you’ll need onboard, as well as your food and a cosy bunk onboard.
+Not included is your travel to and from the start/end points of the voyage and any expenses ashore, although these tend to be very limited out in the wilds!